top of page

 Triumphant prayer is almost impossible where there is neglect of the study of the Word of God.
 By R A Torrey

-Only a life of prayer and meditation will render a vessel ready for the Master use.
-By George Muller.
+Only a life of prayer and meditation will render a vessel ready for the Master use .

-These are highlights about the book of LEVITICUS.
-Leviticus is the manual for holiness in the Bible.
+These are highlights about the book of Numbers

-Moses is the author of Leviticus .
-It is one of the five books written by Moses .
+Moses is the author of Numbers.
+It is one of the five books written by Moses.

-(JOIN OUR TREASURES IN 3 CHAPTERS FOR BIBLE STUDY ON LEVITICUS)
+(JOIN OUR TREASURES IN 3 CHAPTERS FOR BIBLE STUDY ON NUMBERS)

 Bible Picturee.jpg